autolab-project/autolab/docs/low_level/open_and_use.rst

-The instantiation of a *Driver* object is done through the function ``get_driver`` of Autolab, and requires a particular configuration:
+The instantiation of a *Driver* object is done using the ``get_driver`` function of Autolab, and requires a particular configuration:

 * The name of the driver: one of the name appearing in the ``list_drivers`` function (ex: 'yenista_TUNICS').
 * The connection parameters as keywords arguments: the connection type to use to communicate with the instrument ('VISA', 'TELNET', ...), the address, the port, the slots, ...